hardikjp7/Wings-Nov-25/Tableau_course_QA.md

 Identify the file present in the bookmarks folder in the Tableau repository that contains a single worksheet.

-**Options:**

-A. .tbm
+.tbm

-B. .tm
+.tm

-C. .tb
+.tb

-D. .tk
+.tk

-**Correct Answer: A** - .tbm (Tableau Bookmark) file contains a single worksheet.
+**Correct Answer:** **.tbm**

 ---

 ## Question No. 37

-Paulie wants to use a file format containing the data used in a twb file in a highly compressed columnar data format.
-Identify the file format that can be used for this.
+Paulie wants to use a file format containing the data used in a .twb file in a highly compressed columnar data format.
+Identify the file format that can be used for this

-**Options:**

-A. Tableau data extract
+Tableau data extract

-B. Tableau data source
+Tableau data source

-C. Tableau packaged workbook
+Tableau packaged workbook

-D. Tableau workbook
+Tableau workbook

-**Correct Answer: A** - Tableau data extract (.tde or .hyper) uses highly compressed columnar data format.
+**Correct Answer:** **Tableau data extract**

 ---